 How to apply

-Apply for the Flood Risk Management programme by completing and submitting the online application form available at the IHE Delft website.
+Apply for the Flood Risk Management programme by completing and submitting the online application form available at the IHE Delft website as of 15 October 2020.
 Make sure that before you start to apply online, the documents described on this page are collected.

 Certified copy(ies) of academic diploma(s) (if applicable translated in English);